varusan/pleroma/docs/installation/generic_pleroma_en.md

 mix phx.server
 ```

-Pleroma is now installed and configured, you can now start pleroma as a daemon (depends on your system, a de-facto generic way is ``service pleroma start`` as root).
+Pleroma is now installed and configured, you can now start pleroma as a daemon (depends on your system, a de-facto generic way is ``service pleroma start`` as root.

 ## Support & Questions